 She had met Julia Malone, who went by ‘Lucky,’ over two years ago on Pandolf’s social media page.
 They had swiped into each other’s profiles on their phones and synced in person.

 Lucky’s father was also a doctor, a surgeon on the East Coast.
-Like Shelly’s mother, Lucky was pale white with freckles and cornsilk hair straight out of a shampoo ad.
+Lucky was pale white with freckles and cornsilk hair straight out of a shampoo ad, like her own mother.

-“You know that people spend hours and fortunes to have hair that looks like yours and you roll out of bed with it,” Shelly grumbled.
+“You know,” Shelly grumbled to her, “that people spend hours and fortunes to have hair that looks like yours and you roll out of bed with it.”

 On Lucky’s side of the bathroom counter, makeup spilled like an art set: colored pencils, tubes of lipstick and mascara, compacts and bottles, alongside perfume, sunscreen, moisturizer and a lighted magnifying mirror.
 Her encyclopedic wardrobe hung in plastic sheets in two closets — more mirrors — many clothes never worn, next to shelves lined with airy shoe confections which could not be used for work.

 A former college athlete, Lucky now sported scrubs and clogs and smelled of plain soap.
 Showers were quick.
-The stream was slow, water never more than lukewarm.
+At their apartment, the stream was slow, water never more than lukewarm.
 Outdoors, Lucky always made time to put on wraparound sunglasses and a wide-brimmed hat.

-“Because our skin is so white, everyone in my family gets cataracts and skin cancer, I wish I had a touch of your dark coloring.
+“Because our skin is so white,” she explained, “everyone in my family gets cataracts and skin cancer, I wish I had a touch of your dark coloring.
 You don’t mind me saying that?”

 Awkward silences rarely happened anymore.

 “You should stop straightening your hair.
-It’s pretty just natural,” Lucky recently said.
+It’s pretty just natural,” Lucky told her.